Kama580/zappyride-rate-comparison/README.md

 To add a new rate, add the rate object to the allRates array in the main App.js file.

-You can place the rate function inside the rates.js file.
+You can place the rate function inside the rates.js file and export with the rateFunctions object.

 ## Tech Stack